 Alternatively counselling can be accessed through the following services (please click on the links to find out more):

-Wessex Cancer Trust (provide age specific counselling for children and young people as well as for people diagnosed with cancer)
+Wessex Cancer Trust - WCT provide age specific counselling for children and young people as well as for people diagnosed with cancer.
+Based in Chandler’s Ford town centre, our cancer support centre aims to help and empower you through your cancer journey with support that’s tailored to your needs.

-Victoria’s Promise (individual and family counselling aimed at those under 50)
+Victoria’s Promise - Supporting young women, and their families, through cancer and beyond.
+Individual and family counselling aimed at those under 50.

 Below you will find useful Macmillan information on managing some of the more common side effects that may be experienced during and following treatment.
 If you cannot find the information you need below, please contact your gynaecological clinical nurse specialist team or support worker for further advice.